-The commercial poultry industry uses highly specialized breeds which have split the genetics of the original breeds to focus singularly on either meat or egg production.
+The commercial poultry industry uses highly specialized breeds that have split the genetics of the original breeds to focus singularly on either meat or egg production.
 Heritage chickens offer the homesteader a sweet combination of both fresh eggs and good meat.

-We raise a few Barred Rocks and Australorps because they are a nice meat-chicken that also happens to lay a large brown eggs that are favorites at our house.
-It also helps that that their dark color enables them to blend in well with the surrounding environment—this means they don’t stand out to predators, and are far less likely to become some wild animal’s lunch!
+We raise a few Barred Rocks and Australorps because they are a nice meat-chicken that also happens to lay large brown eggs that are favorites at our house.
+It also helps that that their dark color enables them to blend in well with the surrounding environment—this means they don’t stand out to predators and are far less likely to become some wild animal’s lunch!